bepaald/signalbackup-tools/README.md

 - `--onlylargerthan [size]`.
 The size is specified in bytes.
 - `--onlytype [mime type]`.
 This argument can be repeated.
 Only selects attachments which match 'mime type*'.
 For example `--onlytype image/j` will match both 'image/jpg' and 'image/jpeg'.
 To delete all image type attachments, simply use `--onlytype image`.

+When adding this specifying options, only attachments which match _all_ given options are deleted.

 Replacing attachment is not yet fully implemented, but will allow you to replace the attachments with a placeholder image instead of deleting them.

 **<span id="advanced">Advanced options</span>**